johgle/master-dpp/README.md

 ### Web Pages interaction

 ## Credits
-This prototype is part of:
-Master’s Thesis, NTNU, June 2025.
-By Johanne Glende, Digital Product Passport as Enabler for Circular Economy − Design, Implementation and Evaluation of a DPP System Architecture.
+This prototype is part of a Master’s Thesis by Johanne Glende, NTNU, June 2025.
+Thesis title: Digital Product Passport as Enabler for Circular Economy − Design, Implementation and Evaluation of a Functional DPP Prototype.
 Supervisor: Andrei Lobov, NTNU.